ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Once an endpoint has either sent or received a COMPRESSION_CLOSE for a given Context ID, it MUST NOT send any further datagrams with that Context ID.
-Since the value 0 was reserved by unextended connect-udp, a COMPRESSION_CLOSE capsule with Context ID set to zero is malformed.
+Since the value 0 was reserved by unextended UDP proxying, a COMPRESSION_CLOSE capsule with Context ID set to zero is malformed.

 Endpoints MAY close any context regardless of which endpoint registered it.
 This is useful for example, when a mapping is unused for a long time.